Cambricon/mlu-ops/docs/bangc-docs/design_docs/box_iou_rotated/box_iou_rotated.md

 - 边界 case：

-  1. aligned=true, 1 ipu core(Block), 1 cluster, 4 cluster, 6 cluster, 8 cluster, 16 cluster, with/without remainder.
+  1. aligned=true, 1 mlu core(Block), 1 cluster, 4 cluster, 6 cluster, 8 cluster, 16 cluster, with/without remainder.
   2. aligned=false, box1 once, box2 once ...
   3. area1/2 has/are all 1e-14.
   4. intersection points, all 24 conditions, rect1 in 2, 2 in 1, `nums_in` is 1/2/more points.